RagedUnicorn/wow-gearmenu-meta/DESCRIPTION.md

 ### Quick Change

 Quick change consists of rules that apply when certain items are used.
 The player can define rules for items that have a usable effect.
 An item might be immediately switched after use or only after a certain delay.
-Otherwise the same rules for item switching apply.
+Otherwise, the same rules for item switching apply.
 This means that if the user is in combat it will be moved to the combat queue and if he is out of combat the item will be immediately switched.
 See the optionsmenu for defining new rules based on the item type.

-**Note:** If an item has a buff effect and you immediately change the item you will usually also lose its buff.
+**Note:** If an item has a buff effect, and you immediately change the item you will usually also lose its buff.
 In most cases it makes sense to set the delay to the duration of the buff

 ![](https://raw.githubusercontent.com/RagedUnicorn/wow-gearmenu-meta/master/assets/gm_quick_change_add_rule.gif)